Kandima Maldives redefines a WIN | Business

 The resort inspires guests to live life to the absolute fullest with all safety guidelines intact and no compromise on the fun elements. #MyKindOfPlace #LifestyleReimagined.
 Enter to win a holiday at our paradise www.kandima.com/365daysinparadise.

 This game-changing resort is an affordable lifestyle destination.
-Kandima Maldives is smart, playful, rooted and responsible.
+Kandima Maldives is smart, playful, rooted, and responsible.
 This three-kilometer resort is a place with an authentic Maldivian soul.
 It is all about genuine hospitality with a human touch and innovative solutions that make use of the latest technology.
-Kandima Maldives is part of the hospitality group Pulse Hotels & Resorts, and caters for guests of all ages: families, couples, groups of friends and honeymooners.
+Kandima Maldives is part of the hospitality group Pulse Hotels & Resorts and caters to guests of all ages: families, couples, groups of friends, and honeymooners.

 - READ MORE ON: